-A renowned world-class cruiser and one of the most well-travelled yachts in the global fleet, the 126m (414ft) OCTOPUS is the pinnacle explorer yacht for those seeking a proven 'go-anywhere, do-anything' platform for discovery.
+A renowned world-class cruiser and one of the most well-travelled yachts in the global fleet, the 126.2m (414ft) OCTOPUS is the pinnacle explorer yacht for those seeking a proven 'go anywhere, do anything' platform for discovery.
 Encompassing eight decks and an interior volume of 9,932GT, OCTOPUS offers an abundance of features and amenities specially tailored for those looking to explore the globe’s most remote and inaccessible destinations.

-On the bridge deck below, guests have plenty of room for outdoor entertainment as a generous pool is located aft along with al fresco dining, a bar and pizza oven.
-Just beneath the bridge deck is a deck dedicated solely to entertainment where guests can enjoy a range of facilities including a spa, library and bar, cinema, gym, multiple lounges including a forward-facing observation area and a basketball court on the deck below.
-There is also a glass-bottomed observation lounge in the tank deck.
+On the bridge deck below, guests have plenty of room for outdoor entertainment as a generous pool, the bottom of which can rise to become a dancefloor, is located aft along with al fresco dining, a wet bar, BBQ, tandoor and pizza ovens.
+Just beneath the bridge deck is a deck dedicated solely to entertainment where guests can enjoy a range of facilities including a spa, library and bar, cinema, gym, multiple lounges including a forward facing observation area and a basketball court on the deck below.
+There is also a glass bottomed observation lounge in the tank deck.

 Autonomous in every respect, the yacht's hybrid propulsion system gives her a maximum speed of 19kn and a transoceanic range of approximately 12,500nm at her economical speed of 12.5kn.